NIB-SI/Bacillus-Pti5/qPCR/README.md

 │   └── Flagellin treatment
 │   └── ...
 ├── other/              # Miscellaneous files
-├── output/             # Output tables from scirpts as .tsv and restructured analogues in .xlsx ├── reports/            # Separate `.pdf` and `.svg` plots ├── scripts/            # `.Rmd` scripts and `.html` reports ├── README.md           # Project overview
+├── output/             # Output tables from scripts as .tsv and restructured analogues in .xlsx ├── reports/            # Separate `.pdf` and `.svg` plots ├── scripts/            # `.Rmd` scripts and `.html` reports ├── README.md           # Project overview